DiMine/DiMine.github.io/bots.md

 #### Use code
 the gfuel thing (only works with streamelements when ed is offline)

+# STARTER BOT
+#### &gt;restart
+If the PogpegaBot breaks, use this to restart it.

 # BOOLIN BOT
 Half the time this bot isnt even on, and it only has one trigger.
 If MrDutchBoi sends a message that contains "Boolin ?" the bot will wait 3 seconds then say Boolin

+# COMING SOON if i ever get around to it
+- The restart command doesn't show the output of the pogpegabot so i have to fix that somehow
+- Step counter
+- Counters for how many times each command has been used
+- Markov generator
+- Auto restart PogpegaBot when it breaks (and so the command isnt abused)
+- Gamba with Pogpegas
+- Temporary increase in pogpegas when the gfuel message shows up
+- Copypasta library